List of Power Rangers Dino Charge characters: Riley Griffin

 Riley Griffin is the cool-headed, sensible, intellectual, and youngest member of the Dino Charge Rangers.
 He originally lived on a farm, where he found the Green Energem and became the Green Dino Charge Ranger.
 Following this, he moves to Amber Beach and becomes a summer intern at the Amber Beach Dinosaur Museum and a waiter at the Dino Bite Cafe.

 In battle, Riley is an expert swordsman who specializes in a backhanded grip-based fighting style.
 As the Green Dino Charge Ranger, he also wields the Raptor Claw.

 Riley Griffin is portrayed by Michael Taber.
 In an interview, Taber brought up how the production team tricked them all at the final cold read audition, and how they had not heard from the producers in over a month when they were all finally called in again.
 When asked about his favorite episode, he said it was one that had not yet aired when the interview was held at the 2015 San Diego Comic Con, but aside from that one it was when his character became a Power Ranger in the second episode.
 Taber reprised his role in Power Rangers Beast Morphers, albeit uncredited and as a voice only.
 In 2020, Taber stated that he intentionally portrayed Riley as gay and with a crush on fellow ranger Chase.
-Though not confirmed as canon by anyone else involved in production, the statement was met with positive reactions from a majority of fans.